-Bulgaria: Recommendation to initiate Toplofikatsiya Sofia probe28.
-August 2020. / SEE Energy News
+Bulgaria: Recommendation to initiate Toplofikatsiya Sofia probe, SEE Energy News

 Due to many alerts and complaints against Toplofikatsiya Sofia, national Ombudsman Diana Kovacheva has sent a recommendation to the Commission for Energy and Water Regulation (KEVR) to initiate an extraordinary probe into Toplofikatsiya Sofia over the annual equalized bills.